Firstyear/prd-blog/blog_source/2018/12/21/identity_ideas.rst

 is the universal default for all clients to operate with, which means nthash.

-However, we can make the nthash unlinked from your normal password, so you can then have wifi password and a seperate loging password ...
+However, we can make the nthash unlinked from your normal password, so you can then have wifi password and a seperate loging password.
+We could even generate an NTHash containing the TOTP token for more high security environments.

 * better data structure (flat, defined by object types).

 The tree structure of LDAP is confusing, but a flatter structure is easier to manage and understand.
+We can use ideas from kubernetes like tags/labels which can be used to provide certain controls and filtering capabilities for searches and access profiles to apply to.

 * structured logging, with in built performance profiling.

 Being able to diagnose why an operation is slow is critical and having structured logs with profiling information is key to allowing admins and developers to resolve performance issues at scale.
+It's also critical to have auditing of every single change made in the system, including internal changes that occur during operations.

 * access profiles with auditing capability.